NikoHienonen/Iguana-Weather-App/README.md

 * [Status](#status)

 ## General info
-An iOS weather application, used to get the weather in the users city, five days of weather in the users city and the weather of a city of the user's choosing.
+An iOS weather application, used to get the current weather condition in a city of the user's choosing.
+It can also locate the user via GPS and get the weather from their location.
+Also a feature that displays the forecast of the next five days.

 ## Technologies
 Project is created with: